webplatform/docs/tutorials/table_styling_basics/index.md

 {{Page_Title|Table styling basics}}
 {{Flags
-|State=In Progress
-|Editorial notes=Needs examples review, fix multiple broken links
+|State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 }}
-{{Byline}}
+{{Byline
+|Name=
+|URL=
+|Published=
+}}
 {{Summary_Section|This article describes more advanced selectors, and some specific ways that you can style tables.}}
 {{Tutorial
+|Next_page=
+|Prev_page=
 |Content=== Information: Tables ==

 A table is an arrangement of information in a rectangular grid.
 Some tables can be complex, and for complex tables different browsers can give different results.
-When you design your document, use a table to express the [[relationships]] between the pieces of information.
+When you design your document, use a table to express the relationships among the pieces of information.
 Then it does not matter if different browsers present the information in slightly different ways, because the meaning is still clear.

 Do not use tables in unusual ways to produce particular visual layouts.
-The techniques on the previous page of this tutorial ('''[[Layout]]''') are better for that purpose.

 === Table structure ===